-The subject matter of an audio short story can be tailored to suit the interests of your students, and can be used to promote and spark discussion of a particular topic.
+The subject matter of an audio short story can be tailored to suit the interests of your students and can be used to promote and spark discussion of a particular topic.

 Students play apps, read magazines, listen to songs, go on social networking sites and use interactive websites to practice English in their spare time.
 So why shouldn’t they listen to short stories too?
 By using audio short stories in class, you’ll show your students that they’re relevant and engaging, and can have your students listening away in no time.

-There are countless stories available to download from the internet, suited to all ages, levels, personalities and interests.
+There are countless stories available to download from the internet, suited to all ages, levels, personalities, and interests.
 Students can access them on their own as a brilliant way of practicing listening skills outside of the classroom.
 Listening to an audio short story is perfect for those busy students on the go, who can simply listen while out and about.
-That’s right, their listening practice potential need know no limits!
+That’s right, their listening practice potential need to know no limits!